m0n0t0ny/Folder-Mapper-VSCode-Extension/README.md

     <em>.txt outcome of a mapped folder</em>
 </p>

-Folder Mapper is a powerful Visual Studio Code extension that generates a comprehensive map of your project's folder structure.
-It's the perfect tool for documentation, project overview, and sharing your project's architecture with team members.
+Folder Mapper is a tool to generate snapshots of a folder structure.
+It's the perfect tool for providing AI agents with a project overview or sharing your project's architecture with team members.

 ## Features